 Rachel Nelson brings more than 20 years experience in communications to the Red Cross, including a decade in the nonprofit arena.
 Most recently, she served as a member of the management team at Tampa’s Lowry Park Zoo, the top-attended zoo in the Southeast, leading award-winning public relations efforts for 11 years.
 Prior to that, she held professional roles with several public and private entities in Florida and Missouri.
 She is a graduate of the University of Missouri School of Journalism and a proud Florida transplant.
 She lives in Tampa with her husband, two sons, bonus stepson and feisty little dog.

-Chris started her career with the American Red Cross in 2005 as a volunteer.
+Chris Purnell started her career with the American Red Cross in 2005 as a volunteer.
 Since then, she has held a variety of leadership roles including Board Member for the Southwest Florida Chapter, Volunteer Manager, and Director of Staff Services and Workforce Engagement.
 Chris lives in Bradenton and her husband of 30+ years, a fellow Red Crosser.
-She has two children, a son-in law and a grandson, Colton.
+She has two children, a son-in law and two grandchildren.

 Tina Sweeten joined the American Red Cross of Central Florida as Executive Director of the Mid-Florida Chapter in October of 2019.
 She began her work with the Red Cross as a youth volunteer in Washington and continued her service over the next 20 years while living in several states.
 In 2017, she became an employee, serving as Regional Volunteer Services Officer for the Red Cross of Mississippi.
 Tina is a graduate of Western Washington University (BA) and Hamline University (MA) and holds a professional designation in Volunteer Administration (CVA).
-She is married and has an 11-year-old daughter and three dogs.
+She is married with a daughter and three dogs.